alexnathanson/solar-protocol/utilities/installation/portforwardingTest.md

 a) In a browser, go to your public IP address

+If you aren't sure what your public IP address is you can find it by going to https://www.myip.com/

 If you are weren't able to use port 80, you will have to append your IP address with the port like this:<br>
 ` 8.8.8.8:1000` In this example `8.8.8.8` is the IP address which is followed by a `:` and then the port number which is `1000`